agupta4/Inter-state-Policy-Affect/Readme.txt

 Phase2 - Data Transformation and Processing [Where Data was Preprocessed and transformed using various python libraries] Author - Abhishek gupta

-Phase3 - Classification and Clustering [Where Data was tested and re-aggregated using SVM/LR and k-means clustering technique]
+Phase3 - Classification and Clustering [Where Data was tested and re-aggregated using NLP libraries and SVM/LR and k-means clustering technique]
 Author - Rafael and Manas gaur

 Phase4 - Association rule mining and FP-tree [Where final results were achieved using rules defined by association rule mining and Frequent Pattern trees]